openode-io/openode-cli/README.md

 The following command allows to run a command in your running container:

 ```
-openode cmd [yourCmd]
+openode cmd [service] [yourCmd]
 ```

-For example, if you run openode `cmd "ls -la"`, the list of files will be listed.
+For example, if you run openode `cmd www "ls -la"`, the list of files will be listed in the www service.

 ### Erase all content